qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_raster_terrain.rst

 * **Aspect**: Exposition (starting with 0 for north direction, in degrees counterclockwise).
 * **Hillshade**: Creates a shaded map using light and shadow to provide a more three-dimensional appearance for a shaded relief map.
+The output map is a Single band gray reflecting the gray value of the pixels.
 * **Ruggedness Index**: A quantitative measurement of terrain heterogeneity as described by Riley et al. (1999).
 It is calculated for every location by summarizing the change in elevation within the 3x3 pixel grid.
 * **Relief**: Creates a shaded relief map from digital elevation data.
   Implemented is a method to choose the elevation colors by analysing the frequency distribution.
+The output map is a multiband color with three bands reflecting the RGB values of the shaded relief.

 .. _figure_raster_terrain_1: